 The Art of Construction

-This is a podcast hosted by active professionals in the building industry, Devon Tilly and Kevin Keefe of Mountain View Window & Door in Denver.
-The pair interview fellow professionals, contractors and construction experts about such topics as architecture, industry trends, and the latest tech tools.
+The Art of Construction is hosted by active professionals in the building industry, Devon Tilly and Kevin Keefe of Mountain View Window & Door in Denver.
+The pair interviews fellow professionals, contractors and construction experts about such topics as architecture, industry trends and the latest tech tools and apps.
 Interviews with businesses will often include stories from architects and contractors on how they overcame problems and led their businesses to success.

 This is a creative podcast hosted by Roman Mars.
-Episodes last five to 10 minutes long and cover interesting topics about construction and design in everyday life.
-99% Invisible focusses on things that are likely to go unnoticed, such as architecture or special designs that we may not be familiar with.
+Episodes are relatively short and cover interesting topics about construction and design in everyday life.
+The 99% Invisible podcast focuses on things that are likely to go unnoticed, such as architecture or special designs that we may not be familiar with.

 Build Your House Yourself University